 In the previous section we identified the arguments that the agents in our problem situation need to consider.
-In order to evaluate the arguments and see which ones the agents will accept, we organise the arguments into a Value Based Argumentation Framework (VAF) [3].
-VAFs extend the Argumentation Frameworks introduced by Dung in [6], so as to accommodate different audiences with different values and interests.
-The key notion in Dung's argumentation framework is that of a preferred extension (PE), a subset of the arguments in the framework which:
+In order to evaluate the arguments and see which ones the agents will accept, we organise the arguments into a Value-Based Argumentation Framework (VAF) [9].
+VAFs extend the Argumentation Frameworks introduced by Dung in [14], so as to accommodate different audiences with different values and interests.
+One of the key notions in Dung's argumentation framework is that of a preferred extension (PE), a subset of the arguments in the framework which: